cdot65/paloaltonetworks-automation-examples/python/airuntime-security-batch/README.md

 Please see [TODO.md](TODO.md) for planned improvements and feature requests.

+For technical debt and code quality improvements, see [REFACTORING_ANALYSIS.md](REFACTORING_ANALYSIS.md) which outlines the completed Phase 1 refactoring and future improvement plans.

+### Code Quality Standards

+When contributing, please ensure:
+- All functions have type hints for parameters and return values
+- Magic numbers are extracted as named constants
+- Functions follow single responsibility principle (max 30 lines)
+- No code duplication - use helper functions for repeated logic
+- Clear, descriptive variable and function names

 ## License

 This project is part of the Palo Alto Networks automation examples repository.
 See the repository's main LICENSE file for details.